TheoryOfNekomata/react-testing-demo/README.md

-# Create component file
+# Add test logic

-We add a blank component file.
+We attempt to shallow-render the component here.

-The test may pass even though the file does not export a component yet.
-If we are to compile the test file, TypeScript will report an error.
+The test should fail because we are not importing a React component from the test file.